MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_PUSHBUTTON_DIMMER_MQTT.md

 FB_DI_PB_001.InitMQTT(MQTTPublishPrefix:= ADR(MQTTPushbuttonPrefix),    (* pointer to string prefix for the MQTT publish topic *)
     pMQTTPublishQueue := ADR(MQTTVariables.fbMQTTPublishQueue),         (* pointer to MQTTPublishQueue to send a new MQTT event *)
     TRUE,                                                               (* specify whether dimmer value should be outputted on MQTT topic *)
-    SD_MQTT.QoS.ExactlyOnce                                             (* specify the QoS for the dimmer mqtt events (values 0-255) *)
+    SD_MQTT.QoS.ExactlyOnce,                                            (* specify the QoS for the dimmer mqtt events (values 0-255) *)
+    5                                                                   (* specify the resolution for the dimmer mqtt events *)
 );
 ```
 The MQTT publish topic in this code example will be `WAGO-PFC200/Out/DigitalInputs/Pushbuttons/FB_DI_PB_001` (MQTTPushbuttonPrefix variable + function block name).
-Note that for the outputs `Q`, `DBL` and `OUT` the MQTT publish topic has an additional concatination being the name of the output.
-For example: `WAGO-PFC200/Out/DigitalInputs/Pushbuttons/FB_DI_PB_001/OUT`.
+Note that for the outputs `Q`, `DBL` and `DIM` the MQTT publish topic has an additional concatination being the name of the output.
+For example: `WAGO-PFC200/Out/DigitalInputs/Pushbuttons/FB_DI_PB_001/DIM`.

 - reading digital input for events (cyclic):
 ```